RenderToolbox3/RenderToolboxDocker/README.md

 Amazon linux has the command line tool already.

-Then set up your AWS account and enter your credentials:
+Set up your AWS account and configure the command line tool with your credentials:
  - `aws configure`
  - # enter your credentials